bnenu/dask/README.md

 The project was built following the course **6-Figure Blockchain Developer** from [EatTheBlocks](https://eattheblocks.com)

+It allows users to create tasks on the blockchain and provide funds to these tasks, assign tasks to other users and track completion of these tasks.
+It also has a claims system to manage disputes.

 It includes the dex contract, scripts to run and deploy local or on testnets and a basic front-end app that connects to the contract.

 The stack used `Solidity`, `Typescript`, `Hardhat`, `EthersJS`, `NextJS` (create-next-app), `TailwindCSS`